acfinspace/Spacelibraryoftales/docs/authors/shoraiaikyoraan/songwithoutwords.md

 > Original post: [https://forums.eveonline.com/t/yc120-pod-planet-fiction-contest-song-without-words/119459](https://forums.eveonline.com/t/yc120-pod-planet-fiction-contest-song-without-words/119459)

-> Dedication: for LRMD, YC57-YC117
+> Author’s Note: Dedication: for LRMD, YC57-YC117

 > Entry for the YC120 Pod and Planet Fiction Contest in the A Day in the Life category.